Who can you contact for support?

 Support from School or education setting

-It is important to communicate any concerns regarding EBSNA with your child's school/setting.
+It is important to communicate any concerns regarding Emotionally Based School Non-Attendance (EBSNA) with your child's school/setting.
 They can help to find out what's worrying your child and what you and they can do to help.
-A support plan (.dox) can be created that could include:
+A support plan can be created that could include:

 • Home-school meeting to understand the reasons for the non-attendance.